 What we can help you with

-The Private Sector Housing service has responsibility for ensuring minimum standards are achieved in private rented housing.
-Through our work we hope to ensure that all housing within the private sector is in a good state of repair, is decent and is safe for the occupants to live in.
+We are the Private Sector Housing service.
+We have responsibility for ensuring minimum standards are achieved in private rented housing.
+Through our work we hope to ensure that all housing within the private sector is:

 Registered Housing Providers

-If your property is rented through a Registered Housing Provider e.g. Cornwall Housing, Devon and Cornwall Housing, Ocean Housing, Coastline etc. please read the Registered Social Landlords document for advice.
+Is your property is rented through a Registered Housing Provider?
+If so, please read the Registered Social Landlords document for advice.
+Examples of Registered Housing Providers include:

 If you want to check whether your landlord is a Registered Housing Provider please have a look at the list of Registered Providers.